accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 Choose the right sole thickness

 So what sole thickness is best for you?
 That depends on what type of running you are doing, how your feet and joints respond to stress, and what overall experience you are looking for.
-Long-distance runners or those worried about their feet and joints may.
 The ideal sole thickness depends on various factors, including your running style, goals, and injury history.
 If you’re someone who regularly runs long distances or on hard surfaces, a thicker sole with more cushioning may be the way to go.
-This means a stack height generally of around 30 mm or more–some models are pushing 50 mm.
+This means a stack height generally of around 30 mm or more–with some models now pushing 50 mm.
 OTOH, if you prefer a barefoot-like experience, or are focused on speed and agility, you’ll want a stack height of 15 mm or less.
-Many runners prefer a balanced approach that includes both comfort and stability, putting them in the 20-30 mm range.
+Many runners prefer a balanced approach that includes both comfort and stability, putting them in the 20-30 mm range, which remains the most versatile category.

 Chase LaCroix